Kemet Celebrates UN Day

 Richard Dictus, UN resident coordinator in Egypt, praised Cairo for displaying an ideal example of mitigating the impact of the pandemic, especially on the health and economic levels.
 The balanced policies taken by the Egyptian government to stop the spread of COVID-19 have been behind the success achieved in mitigating the impact of the virus on several levels.

 The UN representative made his statement as part of a joint meeting organized by the Kemet Boutros Ghali Foundation (KBG) and the UN regional office, commemorating the 75th anniversary of the world organization.

-On the international level, Dictus said, the GDP of most governments shrank because of governments worldwide closed down the economic activities to stop the virus which practically meant that the states are hardly able to collect taxes to provide for the education and health services.
-Egypt was not an exception, he added, because 75% of the country's workers who set at the bottom of the employment’s ladder have lost almost 25% of their income during the lockdown imposed by the government.
-This, in addition to three million people of temporary workers who were pushed to the poverty line,” Dictus said.
+On the international level, Dictus stated, most governments' GDP shrank because governments worldwide closed down their economic activities to stop the virus, which practically meant that the states could hardly collect taxes to provide education and health services.
+Egypt was not an exception, he added, because 75% of the country's workers at the bottom of the employment ladder lost almost 25% of their income during the lockdown imposed by the government, in addition to three million people of temporary workers being pushed to the poverty line.

 However, Egypt managed to protect its GDP and pursue some of its grand projects while providing services to most of its citizens.
 The UN official described the measures the Egyptian government took as being very much like the Chinese, who imposed strict measures to combat the virus and recovered from the first wave with minimal loss.

 Dictus added that Egypt took more immediate steps than most European states.
 The rapidly taken measures in Egypt gave the government ample opportunity to keep a large part of the economy open, unlike a good number of the European countries which were late in their response and had to close down all economic activities.